 The length of an event also affects cost.
-A continuous party is straightforward, but some events, such as wedding receptions, may be paced so that wait staff greet guests with glasses of champagne and pass appetizers before guests sit down for the meal.
+A continuous party is straightforward, but some events, such as wedding receptions, may be paced so that wait staff greets guests with glasses of champagne and passed appetizers before guests sit down for the meal.
 Such details will likely add to your final bill.

-Generally, the more services a company provides—both catering and decor, for example—the higher the overall costs.
-Doris Reid-Worthington, owner of Now That Was a Great Party, helps clients plan and orchestrate events for 20 percent of the total event cost and offers day-of event coordination services starting at $100 an hour.
+Generally, the more services a company provides—both event catering and decor, for example—the higher the overall costs.
+Doris Reid-Worthington, owner of Now That Was a Great Party in New Jersey, helps clients plan and orchestrate events for 20 percent of the total event cost and offers day-of event coordination services starting at $100 an hour.
 Chef Tim offers event catering with full staffing starting at $350 plus food costs.
-Bartenders Unlimited of Ohio provides bartenders and wait staff for almost any size event and the hourly rate per staff member goes down once a certain number of hours rae reached.
+Bartenders Unlimited of Ohio provides bartenders and wait staff for almost any size event and the hourly rate per staff member goes down once a certain number of hours are reached.

 Certification and licensing

 Many states require bartending services and caterers to have liquor licenses to prepare and serve alcoholic beverages.
-Texas requires bartenders to have Texas Alcoholic Beverage Commission (TABC) certification, as all of the bartenders employed by Domestic Affairs Bar and Waitstaff Service do.
+Texas requires bartenders to have Texas Alcoholic Beverage Commission (TABC) certification.
 Catering employees may also need safe food-handling certification.
-Now That Was a Great Party’s Reid-Worthington has ServSafe Manager certification.
-(The National Restaurant Association's ServSafe program provides food safety training, exams and educational materials to food-service managers.)
+Now That Was a Great Party’s Reid-Worthington has ServSafe Manager certification from the National Restaurant Association's ServSafe program, which provides food safety training, exams and educational materials to food-service managers.